Birmingham Snow Hill railway station: Early history

 To cope with expanding traffic.
 Snow Hill station was rebuilt again on a much larger scale between 1906 and 1912.
-The new station building was intended to compete with New Street, which at the time was a much grander building than it is today.
+The new station building was intended to compete with New Street.
 The rebuilt station contained lavish facilities, such as a large booking hall with an arched glass roof, and lavish waiting rooms with oak bars.
 The main platform area was covered by a large glass and steel overall roof.
 It consisted of two large Island platforms, containing four through platforms, and four bay platforms for terminating trains at the northern end.
-The through platforms were long enough to accommodate two trains at a time, and scissors crossings allowed trains to pull in front, or out from behind of other trains stood in a platform, effectively creating a 10 platform station.
+The through platforms were long enough to accommodate two trains at a time, and scissors crossings allowed trains to pull in front, or out from behind of other trains stood in a platform, effectively creating a 12 platform station.
 The line north from Snow Hill towards Hockley was quadrupled at the same time, however the cost of widening the twin track Snow Hill tunnel at the southern end was considered prohibitive.
 There was not enough capacity through the tunnel to accommodate all of the services, and so, as a solution, Birmingham Moor Street was built as an "overflow" station at the opposite end of the tunnel to take terminating local trains towards Leamington Spa and Stratford-upon-Avon.
 The Great Western Hotel was closed at the same time (as guests complained of being kept awake by goods trains running underneath) and converted into railway offices, and a passenger entrance was provided on Colmore Row, which became the station's main entrance.